taichi/modernjs/modernjs.en.md

 ```

-It looks like it is similar to typeScript's type annotation.
+It looks like it is similar to TypeScript's type annotation.
 But [Flow] has a distinctly different point from [TypeScript].
 [Flow] does static analysis such as evaluating type annotation given to JavaScript, but does not create a new programming language.

 It is a closer approach to [Google Closure Compiler].
 However, unlike the time when [Google Closure Compiler] was created, now there is [Babel], so once you have extended the syntax of the language primarily and you finish using it, it is possible to safely remove only the description specifically for [Flow] implementation.